UNC Board of Governors approves increases in general fund, student fees at App State

 CHAPEL HILL — Appalachian State University will see a $4.1 million increase to its general fund after the Board of Governors met on Feb.
-18 for their monthly meeting
+18 for its monthly meeting.

 A university’s general fund includes all appropriations allocated by the North Carolina General Assembly and all other monies collected by the university that cannot be deposited as institutional trust funds like student fees or special funds such as grants, scholarships/professorships — according to the North Carolina General Statutes and the University of North Carolina Policy Manual.